The Perfect Pitch: Master Hitting a Basic Pitch Shot

 2. Setting up for the shot: Stand tall with your feet shoulder-width apart and center your weight over your feet.
 Make sure your knees are slightly bent and that your arms are relaxed.

 3. Understanding ball position and stance: Your ball position should be slightly forward of center, and your stance should be open with your feet pointing slightly left of the target.
-This will allow you to make a full, sweeping motion with your club.
+This will allow you to make a sweeping motion with your club.

 By taking the time to properly prepare, we'll be setting ourselves up for success on the pitch shot.